DoctorMcKay/node-steam-user/README.md

 ### myFriendGroups

-An object containing multiple objects of friend groups (In the client it self the groups are called tags).
+**v1.10.0 or later is required to use this property**

-- `groupKey` - An object with the key from the group.
+An object containing your friend groups (in the official client, these are called *tags*).
+Keys are numeric group IDs, and objects as follows:
 - `name` - A `string` containing the name of the group.
-	- `members` - An array with a list of members consisting of keys that are 64-bit SteamIDs.
+- `members` - An array containing `SteamID` objects for the members of this friend group.

 # Methods